-If you live within a few hundred miles by the gulf coast or Atlantic ocean, you could be affected by a hurricane.
+If you live within a few hundred miles of the gulf coast or Atlantic ocean, you could be affected by a hurricane.

-When a hurricane knocks out the power, it could be days before you get it back.
-That’s when a generator earns its keep.
+When a hurricane knocks out the power, it could be days before you get it back and leave many of us without power.

-- Champion 3800-Watt Dual Fuel Portable Generator – Best Backup For Essential Items And Off-Grid Living
+- Champion 3800-Watt Dual Fuel Portable Generator (Best Backup Power For Campsite)

 Why Do You Need A Generator For Hurricane Season?

 Hurricane season usually takes six months long.
 It runs from early May to the end of November.
 It’s quite a long time.

 It’s time to gather all essential supplies, including a generator.
 When the hurricane comes, it knocks the power out for more than a few days and sometimes weeks.

 Lessons learned from the severe magnitude of hurricanes like Hurricane Sally leave 550,000 without power in the US.
 You don’t have air conditioning, hot water, lights, charging devices, listening to radios, and so on.

 When this nature disaster hits you hard, it really changes your lifestyle completely to the point where it does put you in a real crisis situation.